zio/zio/docs/datatypes/test/environment/sized.md

   sizedInts.runCollectN(5).debug
 ```

-The return type requires _Random_ and _Sized_ services.
-Therefore, to run this effect, we need to provide these two services.
-As the `ZEnv` has the _Random_ service, we only need to provide the `Sized` implementation:
+The return type require the _Sized_ service.
+Therefore, to run this effect, we need to provide this service:

 ```scala mdoc:silent:nest
 zio.Runtime.default.unsafeRun(